Protecting your interests

 Please refer to our Annual Staff Inclusion Report for details of progress made over the last year.

-The outcome offer delivers a fair base pay increase across the sector, with higher base increases for the lower pay points, ranging from 1.5 to 3.6 per cent.
-We fully support the targeting of higher increases to our colleagues on lower pay, and further demonstrate this with our commitment to paying the Voluntary Living Wage.
+This delivers what we believe is a fair and affordable base pay increase across the sector, with higher base increases for lower pay points.
+We fully support the targeting of higher increases for colleagues on lower pay, and further demonstrate this with our commitment to paying the Real Living Wage.

-We understand how important a good pension is to our staff.
-It is a key part of the package that makes working at a university attractive, and allows colleagues to plan financially for the future.
+We understand how important a good pension is to our colleagues.
+Our sector’s pension provisions remain a key part of the package that makes working at a university attractive and allows colleagues to plan financially for the future.

 We are pleased that, together with Unison and Unite, we have made very positive changes to the contribution levels in the University of Bristol Group Pension Plan (UBGPP), the pension scheme supporting staff on grade I and below.